 - Bring to a high simmer, continuously stirring to combine.
 If it begins to foam and threatens to spill over, immediately remove the pot from heat and allow the foam to subside.

-- Reduce heat to medium-low and simmer for 8-10 minutes, allowing to thicken.
-If the sauce is thin, add a slurry of arrowroot: combine 2 teaspoons of arrowroot powder with 2 teaspoons of water, mix well.
+- If the sauce is thin, add a slurry of arrowroot: combine 2 teaspoons of arrowroot powder with 2 teaspoons of water, mix well.
 Add the slurry at the end of cooking, mix and remove from heat.
 It will thicken as it cools.

 Teriyaki marinade: